John Roest

 }

-1. Domain Model: Created a User entity.
+1. Domain Model: User entity.